AI Cover Letter Generators for Europe: DACH-Safe Workflows & Recruiter Examples

 TopicTypical DACH / Europe expectationCommon US-style mismatch

-StructurePredictable, clean, one-pageLong narrative openings and storytelling
+StructurePredictable, clean, one-pageLong storytelling openings

 SalutationNamed person if possible, formal default“Hi team” / “To whom it may concern”